bcwhite-code/brians-blueprints/self-building-spacex.md

 * Copper Smelter.
 * Starter Circuits: _Read blueprint comment!_
 * Basic Science: Place beside mall with factory side close.
 Connect logistic networks.
 Manually build out the station side.
 Prioritize coal, stone, iron, & copper.
 * Refinery: Will require a second placement once waterfill is down to place pumps.
 No blue-belts yet so use planner to downgrade all blue to red and **turn on** the extra config combinator to add red belts to phase#2 of the construction.
 Later, when blue belts do become available, reverse this.
+Re-place when Coal Liquefaction eventually becomes available.
 * Steel (electric)

 Since the refinery will soon export sulfuric acid, now would be a good time to build a uranium mine.

 * Low-Density Structures: _Read blueprint comment!_  (It's like "Belts".)
 * Nav Sats.
 Provides data about the solar system and allows space travel.
+* Rocket Sections: _Read blueprint comment!_
+* Speed-1/2/3: This will have to be placed multiple times as research progresses.